freddykhant/RAG-bot/README.md

 the RAG agent uses llama 3.2 has 3 components:

 - **Routing**: Adaptive RAG to route questions to different retrieval approaches
-- **Fallback**: Corrective RAG to fallback to web search if docs are not relevant to the query
+- **Fallback**: Corrective RAG to fallback to general knowledge if docs are not relevant to the query
 - **Self Correction**: Self-RAG to fix irrelevant answers or ones with hallucinations

 ## installation 🛠️